haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-a.md

 Once NPM is ready, is recommended to install [yarn](https://yarnpkg.com/) as this is the dependency manager in this article, by `npm -i -g yarn` command.

-Also, install [TypeScript](https://www.typescriptlang.org/) globally in order to use it as in the project by the `npm -i -g typescript` command.
+Also, install [TypeScript](https://www.typescriptlang.org/) globally in order to use it in the project by the `npm -i -g typescript` command.

-Create an empty folder and open the command-line/terminal in the folder directory.
+Create an empty folder and open the command-line/terminal in the new created folder directory.

 Run `npm init` to create an empty JS project.